Cosmo1st/baileys/README.md

 # Credits

-PouCode is a fork of [Baileys](https://github.com/WhiskeySockets/Baileys), originally created by [Adhiraj Singh](https://github.com/adiwajshing) and maintained by the WhiskeySockets community.
+Cosmo is fork of PouCode [Baileys](https://github.com/WhiskeySockets/Baileys), originally created by [Adhiraj Singh](https://github.com/adiwajshing) and maintained by the WhiskeySockets community.
 All credit for the underlying protocol implementation goes to the original authors and contributors.
 See [LICENSE](LICENSE) for the full license text and copyright notices.